-See the UG0446: SmartFusion2 SoC FPGA and IGLOO2 FPGA High-Speed DDR Interfaces User Guide for more information MDDR configuration registers.
+Refer to UG0446: SmartFusion2 and IGLOO2 FPGA High Speed DDR Interfaces User Guide for more information.

 The AHBL master handles the MDDR configuration register transaction request from the Command decoder.
 The output of the AHBL master is connected to the COM interface block.
 The AHBL master sends the MDDR register values to the COM interface block for a read transaction request.
 The control logic in the COM interface block reads the values and sends to the host PC using the CoreUART interface.